RIBA News Events 2023, London

 As the pandemic-induced ‘race for space’ loses momentum, small practices maintain a negative outlook about future workload.
 But the picture is not uniformly downbeat – stronger areas of work include high-end residential and retrofit work, and large and medium-sized practices maintain a positive outlook.

 Last month, we said we expected 2023 to be a year that would challenge the profession.
-While a UK recession remains on the cards for much of the year, it is likely to be shallow, and we see practices showing short term resilience, while planning for long term stability and growth.
-We will continue to report our findings to the Government and work with other built environment bodies to monitor trends.”
+While a UK recession remains on the cards for much of the year, it is likely to be shallow, and we see practices showing short term resilience, while planning for long-term stability and growth.”

 21 Feb 2023